 Diagnosing Non-Hodgkin's Lymphoma requires a great deal of skill, and an expert pathologist.
 Below are just some of the tests and technologies that may be used to achieve a correct diagnosis.
-Click on the menu items on the left for some more detailed information on various diagnostic procedures.
+Click on the menu items below for some more detailed information on various diagnostic procedures.

 Please note though that not all the tests discussed below are performed on every patient.
 When Lymphoma is suspected then every patient will undergo some routine tests such as blood work and a physical exam.
 In the end though, it is only through a biopsy of a suspected tumour that you can be entirely certain.